Last Rites

 everything he was doing to rush

-to be mentioned, but the practice
+mentioned, but the practice of all

-has suffered sufficiently to make
+sufficiently to make some

-some commentary necessary.
+commentary necessary.
 “Last

 Rites” do not mean last minute.